evanknight/calorie-calculator/README.md

 calorie-calculator
 ==================
-the ugliest php calculator ever. (school project)
+the messiest php calculator ever. (for a school project)